besttime-app/BestTime-Documentation/source/includes/_introduction.md

 - Find the most quiet gym by comparing multiple gyms in your neighbourhood.
 - Find the best time to go to a museum and avoid the queue.
 - Compare your business with the competitors to find the perfect time to launch an event.

+## Forecast day window and weekdays
+TODO
+BestTime.app uses 24 hour notation, displayed from `0` to `23`.
+Where `0` indicates mightnight and `23` indicates 11PM.
+In real-life
+Explain day window ranges from 6am till 5am (`hour=6` till `hour=5`).
+Normal day goes from midnight `hour=0` to besttime.app does only work weekdays instead of days. explain 3am is not notated as next day/